The ‘DfI Driver, Vehicle, Operator, and Enforcement Statistics 2019-20 Q2’ report, containing statistics for July to September 2019, is now available.

 - Future publication dates - The Driver & Vehicle Agency ‘DfI Driver, Vehicle, Operator and Enforcement Statistics’ is published every quarter at pre-announced release dates, which are available from the GOV.UK website at: https://www.gov.uk/government/statistics/announcements

-- A companion Infographic is also available on our website at: https://www.infrastructure-ni.gov.uk/articles/driver-vehicle-agency-activity-statistics
+- Both a companion Infographic, and a detailed User Guidance document, are also available on our website at: https://www.infrastructure-ni.gov.uk/articles/driver-vehicle-agency-activity-statistics

 Driver and Vehicle Agency,